tc39/proposal-pattern-matching/README.md

 All of the classes for primitive types
-(Boolean, String, Number, BigInt, Symbol) expose a built-in Symbol.customMatcher static method, matching if and only if the matchable is a primitive (or a boxed object) corresponding to that type The return value of a successful match
+(Boolean, String, Number, BigInt, Symbol) expose a built-in Symbol.customMatcher static method, matching if and only if the subject is a primitive (or a boxed object) corresponding to that type The return value of a successful match
 (for the purpose of [extractor patterns](#extractor-patterns))